samraHanif0340/samraHanif0340.github.io/_portfolio/timeseries_database_and_visualization.md

   + OpenCV and dummy signal processing code

 At the end of this project, we should be able to:
-+ manage Go dependencies using `dep`
-+ stream RTSP video
-+ use dockerized Zookeeper and Kafka
++ use dockerized InfluxDB and Grafana
-+ dockerize Golang code
++ visualize time series data in Grafana
++ query time series data in Grafana

 + perform internal/external Docker networking
 + use dockerized GoCV (i.e., Golang client for OpenCV)
 + use of Sarama library (Golang client for Kafka) and Kafka-Python library (Python client for Kafka)